 - Chest pain/discomfort

-While it’s common for people to worry about an increased heart rate, and there’s often nothing wrong, Dr. Hatch you should always get professional medical advice whenever you’re concerned about why it’s happening, Dr. Hatch advised.
+While it’s common for people to worry about an elevated heart rate, there’s often nothing wrong, You should always get professional medical advice whenever you’re concerned about why it’s happening, Dr. Tuttle advised.

 Why does my heart rate increase when I’m sick?